 Another likely antecedent was the British custom, dating from the 1600s, of youths wearing masks and carrying effigies (including jack-o'lanterns carved from turnips) while begging for pennies on Bonfire Night (also known as Guy Fawkes Night), the November 5 commemoration of the so-called Gunpowder Plot to blow up Parliament in 1605.
 (While not an official holiday, Bonfire Night is still celebrated in parts of England.)

-Interestingly enough, however, by the mid-1800s when Irish immigrants brought their version of Halloween to North America, the customs of mumming and souling were all but forgotten in much of the U.K.; Americans, for the most part, had no idea who Guy Fawkes was, let alone why anyone should go begging for "pennies for the Guy;" and, despite Halloween being permanently ensconced as an American holiday by the turn of the 20th century, there's no mention in published sources of "trick-or-treating" or anything resembling it before the 1930s.
+By the mid-1800s when Irish immigrants brought their version of Halloween to North America, however, the customs of mumming and souling were all but forgotten in Ireland and England (though a variant of mumming known as "guising" survived in Scotland); Americans, for the most part, had no idea who Guy Fawkes was, let alone why anyone should go begging for "pennies for the Guy;" and, despite Halloween becoming permanently ensconced as an American holiday by the turn of the 20th century and the festivities associated with it often included the wearing of costumes, there's no mention in published sources of "trick-or-treating" or anything resembling it before the 1930s.

-Following Anglo-Irish tradition, Halloween parties featuring fortune-telling games (such as bobbing for apples) and other supernatural trappings were common practice by the turn of the century, and these morphed into costume parties with children dressing as witches, ghosts, and goblins.
-Perhaps the simplest explanation for the invention of the trick-or-treat ritual is that someone had the inspiration to take the costume party door-to-door.
+Following Anglo-Irish tradition, Halloween parties featuring fortune-telling games (such as bobbing for apples) and other supernatural trappings were common practice by the turn of the 20th century, and these morphed into costume parties with children dressing as witches, ghosts, and goblins.
+Perhaps the simplest explanation for the emergence of trick-or-treating is that someone had the inspiration to take the costume party door-to-door.